 Surya has spent over forty five years studying Zen, vipassana, yoga, and Tibetan Buddhism with the great masters of Asia, including the Dalai Lama’s own teachers, and has twice completed the traditional three year meditation cloistered retreat at his teacher’s Tibetan monastery.
 He is an authorized lama and lineage holder in the Nyingmapa School of Tibetan Buddhism, and a close personal disciple of the leading grand lamas of that tradition.
-He is the founder of the Dzogchen Center in Cambridge, Massachusetts, and its branch centers around the country.
+He is the founder of the Dzogchen Center in Cambridge, Massachusetts.

 Over the years, Surya has brought many Tibetan lamas to this country to teach and start centers and retreats.
 As founder of the Western Buddhist Teachers Network with the Dalai Lama, he regularly helps organize its international Buddhist Teachers Conferences.
 He is also active in interfaith dialogue and charitable projects in the Third World.
 In recent years, Lama Surya has turned his efforts and focus towards youth and contemplative education initiatives, what he calls “True higher education and wisdom for life training.”